 Gathering of Information

-We collect Information and other data from you in different ways and on many different parts of our website including but not limited to: when you register for IHI.org; when you select to be listed in the Find a Colleague Directory or use the Find a Mentor tool; when you participate in Community features including discussion groups; when you download or use interactive tools; when you comment on content; when you use the search function; when you share your improvement stories, tools and other resources; when you rate content on the site; when you enroll in a program or educational offering; or even when you are just perusing the site and reading content.
+We collect Information and other data from you in different ways and on many different parts of our website including but not limited to: when you register for IHI.org; when you select to be listed in the Find a Colleague Directory or use the Find a Mentor tool; when you participate in Community features including discussion groups; when you download or use interactive tools; when you comment on content; when you use the search function; when you share your improvement stories, tools and other resources; when you share stories about your medical condition, diagnosis, and treatment; when you rate content on the site; when you enroll in a program or educational offering; when you contact us for assistance or with questions; or even when you are just perusing the site and reading content.

 If you are a student, you may check a box and give details about your graduation year, which we will use to determine whether you receive free access to the IHI Open School courses and other potential benefits relevant to student users, which may include eligibility for discounts and scholarships to attend IHI programs.